 As the eldest of the children, Peter was expected to steal to supplement the family income.
 This he hated to do not because he thought stealing was wrong but because he so loathed his father and didn't see why he should risk punishment to line his pockets.
 But he did as he was told and like father like son, he behaved similarly molesting his sisters and bullying those he thought weaker than himself.

 Desperate to escape his father's grasp he ran away from home on a number of occasions only to be returned to face a savage beating.
 Finally, at the age of 13 he got his opportunity when he got a job working for the local dog catcher who lived in the same apartment block.

-Upon his release he went to live in the town of Altenburg where in 1925 he married a prostitute who herself had just been released from a five year prison sentence for attempting to murder her fiancé who stood her up at the altar.
+Upon his release he went to live in the town of Altenburg where in 1925 he married a prostitute who herself had just been released from a five-year prison sentence for attempting to murder her fiancé who stood her up at the altar.
 The stability of married life appeared to suit Kurten for he not only found gainful employment but became a trade union activist.
-But it wasn’t to last.
+But it wasn’t too last.

 In 1929, they moved to Dusseldorf, and it was in Dusseldorf that his murder spree would begin in earnest.

-Just twelve hours later he tried to rape 26 year old Gertrude Schulte who fought back screaming -I would rather die.
+JJust twelve hours later he tried to rape 26-year-old Gertrude Schulte who fought back screaming - I would rather die.
 He replied - then die you shall - and stabbed her repeatedly.
 But Gertrude survived, if barely.
 The attacks continued, however.